tylerlong/ringcentral-csharp-docs/docs/mac/send-sms.md

 ## What's next?

-You might also be interested in how to receive message in the app.
-A new tutorial on this topic will be published soon.
-Please stay tuned.
+You might also be interested in how to receive messages in the app.
+If so, please continue to read [Receive Messages](/mac/receive-messages/) tutorial.